 No matter where you stay though, exploring the wilderness here is a pleasant experience all year round, every journey a balm to the soul.

 How to reach there

-Travellers to the BR Hills most often access the area via Bengaluru (approximately 200 Km, a 4.5-5 hour drive) and Mysore (approximately 80 Km, 2 hour drive).
+Travelers to the BR Hills most often access the area via Bengaluru (approximately 200 Km, a 4.5-5 hour drive) and Mysore (approximately 80 Km, 2-hour drive).
 A few flights and plenty of train options are available, connecting Bengaluru and Mysore.
 The third option, a few visitors avail of is Coimbatore, located at approximately 175 Km.
-The distance makes Coimbatore the most accessible international airport, however do check flight timings and taxi rates if hiring a private car (inter-state taxes can vary according to vehicle), as typically most visitors like to reach BR hills before late afternoon, so they don’t miss the opportunity for the evening safari.
+The distance makes Coimbatore the most accessible international airport, however, do check flight timings and taxi rates if hiring a private car (inter-state taxes can vary according to the vehicle), as typically most visitors like to reach BR hills before late afternoon, so they don’t miss the opportunity for the evening safari.
 The nearest railhead is Chamarajanagar, situated about 25 Km away.
 If coming by road directly from Bengaluru to BR Hills, it is recommended to come via Yelandur, and in case of Mysore, via Chamarajanagar.

 Equipment used: Nikon D5300, Nikkor AF-S 80-400G ED VR, Nikkor 18-55mm (kit lens)